seperman/deepdiff/docs/other.rst

 New in DeepDiff 5.5.0

 There are times that we want to guide DeepDiff as to what items to compare with other items.
 In such cases we can pass a `iterable_compare_func` that takes a function pointer to compare two items.
-It function takes two parameters and should return `True` if it is a match, `False` if it is not a match or raise `CannotCompare` if it is unable to compare the two.
+The function takes three parameters (x, y, level) and should return `True` if it is a match, `False` if it is not a match or raise `CannotCompare` if it is unable to compare the two.

 For example take the following objects: